isorna/dropcommander-translations-en/dzc/rules/aircraft.md

 When moving Aircraft, simply measure horizontal distances, much the same as any other unit.
 Aircraft may travel vertically (or diagonally) with no penalty to their movement.

 ::: info _For example an Aircraft on top of a 5" high building moves off of it.
-It doesn’t have to move 5" down to the ground, simply using its MV value to travel horizontally instead._
+It doesn't have to move 5" down to the ground, simply using its MV value to travel horizontally instead._
 :::

 ## Landing